mshumer/OpenReasoningEngine/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;Continually learns and adapts from past experiences

 🔹 **MoA**
-   &nbsp;&nbsp;&nbsp;&nbsp;Implements mixture-of-agents for ensemble decision making
+   &nbsp;&nbsp;&nbsp;&nbsp;Implements mixture-of-agents for ensemble decision making — *works but requires further testing*

 🔹 **Beam Search**
    &nbsp;&nbsp;&nbsp;&nbsp;Sample multiple next reasoning step candidates at each turn, and choose the best (soon to be updated with forking Python interpreters to significantly improve the system)